Jasiel Correia: Federal trial

 Correia's original trial date of May 2020, on 24 federal charges of extortion and corruption, was postponed due to the COVID-19 pandemic.
 In October 2020, federal judge Douglas P. Woodlock said he expected the trial to start in January 2021.
 In mid-December 2020, Correia's former chief of staff, Genoveva Andrade, pleaded guilty to federal charges of extortion, bribery, and making false statements.
 Andrade additionally "admitted to helping Correia extort a Fall River business owner" and "admitted to kicking back half of her salary to Correia on a bi-weekly basis".
 Correia's federal trial began in Boston in late April 2021, and went to the jury on May 10.

 On May 14, 2021, Correia was convicted of 21 out of 24 counts, including demanding bribes for thousands of dollars from four area businessmen who were looking to open marijuana dispensaries and larceny of thousands of dollars from various investors in SnoOwl, a mobile app he helped to launch in 2013 while attending college.
 He was released on GPS monitoring pending a sentencing hearing scheduled for September 20, 2021.
 Court documents filed in early September indicated that prosecutors requested an 11-year prison sentence for Correia.
 On September 20, Judge Woodlock stated that he would dismiss six of nine wire fraud counts against Correia, due to insufficient evidence; the judge further stated that the extortion convictions would stand, and that sentencing would resume the next day.

 On September 21, 2021, Correia was sentenced to six years in federal prison after being convicted of taking thousands of dollars in bribes from marijuana companies competing to open dispensaries in Fall River.
 The sentencing judge Woodlock called Correia's crimes "old school" corruption like those committed by Boston Mayor James Michael Curley in the late 1940s.
 Judge Woodlock said, "What I have before me is an absolute lack of remorse," and "City Hall was for sale."

 Incarceration

-Correia's Federal Bureau of Prisons registration number is 01205-138.
+Correia's Federal Bureau of Prisons registration number was 01205-138.
 In April 2022, he began his six-year sentence for wire fraud, extortion conspiracy, and extortion in New Hampshire at the Federal Correctional Institution, Berlin.
 After approximately 18 months, he was moved through Metropolitan Detention Center, Brooklyn, to Federal Detention Center, Philadelphia, and in late December 2023 was at Federal Transfer Center, Oklahoma City.

-In early January 2024, he was moved to FCI, Ashland, in Kentucky.
+In early January 2024, Correia was moved to FCI, Ashland, in Kentucky.
+He was released on July 11, 2026.